Gabriel del Valle: Managerial career

 After retiring, del Valle returned to his former side Lanús and worked as a manager in the youth categories.
 In 2016, he was also an assistant of Ariel Paolorossi in the Argentina national under-20 team during the 2016 COTIF Tournament.

 In 2019, del Valle joined Gabriel Schürrer's staff at Ecuadorian club Aucas, as his assistant.
 He followed Schürrer to Blooming, Mitre (SdE) and Deportivo Cuenca under the same role, before being named manager of the latter on 12 December 2022, with Juan Zubeldía.

+del Valle and Zubeldía both left Cuenca on a mutual agreement on 3 May 2023.